 If you find that the PHP Mail module is installed, the next step is to contact your web host.
 You can use this sample message to email them:

 “Hi there, I have a WordPress website that won’t send any emails at all, including password reset emails.

 Can you please check the PHP Mail configuration for my website?

 Log your WordPress emails

-If you’re unsure that your WordPress sends email, you can also use a plugin called WP Mail Logging, which logs all emails your WordPress site tries to send.
+If you’re unsure that your WordPress install is sending email, you can also use a plugin called WP Mail Logging, which logs all emails your WordPress site tries to send.

 Using WP Mail Logging to log WordPress emails

 Install the WP Mail logging plugin and then when your site next attempts to send an email it’ll be logged.
 To check your email log, go to wp-admin > WP Mail Log.